Introduction

 :

-extern crate cucumber; extern crate futures; use cucumber::{given, World}; // These `Cat` definitions would normally be inside your project's code, // not test code, but we create them here for the show case. #[derive(Debug, Default)] struct Cat { pub hungry: bool, } impl Cat { fn feed(&mut self) { self.hungry = false; } } // `World` is your shared, likely mutable state. // Cucumber constructs it via `Default::default()` for each scenario. #[derive(Debug, Default, World)] pub struct AnimalWorld { cat: Cat, } // Steps are defined with `given`, `when` and `then` attributes. #[given("a hungry cat")] fn hungry_cat(world: &mut AnimalWorld) { world.cat.hungry = true; } // This runs before everything else, so you can setup things here. fn main() { // You may choose any executor you like (`tokio`, `async-std`, etc.). // You may even have an `async` main, it doesn't matter.
+extern crate cucumber; extern crate futures; use cucumber::{given, World}; // These `Cat` definitions would normally be inside your project's code, // not test code, but we create them here for the show case. #[derive(Debug, Default)] struct Cat { pub hungry: bool, } impl Cat { fn feed(&mut self) { self.hungry = false; } } // `World` is your shared, likely mutable state. // Cucumber constructs it via `Default::default()` for each scenario. #[derive(Debug, Default, World)] pub struct AnimalWorld { cat: Cat, } // Steps are defined with `given`, `when` and `then` attributes. #[given("a hungry cat")] fn hungry_cat(world: &mut AnimalWorld) { world.cat.hungry = true; } // This runs before everything else, so you can set up things here. fn main() { // You may choose any executor you like (`tokio`, `async-std`, etc.). // You may even have an `async` main, it doesn't matter.
 The point is that // Cucumber is composable. :) futures::executor::block_on(AnimalWorld::run( "tests/features/book/quickstart/simple.feature", )); }

 TIP: Using